Sell Your Refrigerant and Get Paid in 30 Days or Less

 Most reclaimers require 99% or higher purity to even consider buying your R-22.
 We buy R-22 at over 70% purity.
 That means cylinders that other companies reject or heavily penalize still have strong value when you sell them to American Refrigerants.
 Given that R-22 is the highest-demand legacy refrigerant on the market and can no longer be manufactured, this policy alone puts money in your pocket that you’d otherwise leave on the table.

-We Buy Mixed and Contaminated Gas Others Reject
+We Buy Mixed Gas Others Reject

 Got a cross-contaminated cylinder that every other reclaimer turns away?
 We don’t.
 Our facility operates proprietary mixed gas separation technology that recovers usable refrigerant from contaminated containers.
 R-22 mixed with other gases is the most common scenario, and it’s one we handle routinely.
 There are very few facilities in the country with this capability, and it means cylinders other companies call worthless still have real, tangible value here.